LucasHLA/C-Sharp_Hotel/README.md

  5- Use Custom exceptions for invalid documents

- # Hot to use it/install it
+ # Hot to use / install it

  It is simple, you just take the project from github to you local machine and run it in aything that runs C#